yliess86/WanderingMindData/README.md

 Install required package first `pip3 install -r requirements.txt`.
 You may use `pyenv` or `conda` to avoid confilcts with your environement.

+Download the [models weights](https://s3.dvic.devinci.fr/public/wmdata_weights.tar.gz) and place the `weights` folder into the project folder.

+> Cuda enabled GPU is needed.

 <span id="quickstart"></span>
 ## Quickstart